This post originally appeared on VICE UK.

 THE LAST NIGHT

-Another game being built up from a jam project – which you can play here – The Last Night flicks all of my I-bloody-loved-Flashback switches.
+Another game being built up from a jam project—which you can play here —The Last Night flicks all of my I-bloody-loved-Flashback switches.
 The was nothing to play of the game at Rezzed, but the look and sound of what was shown on video couldn't fail to connect with Delphine aficionados of old.
 The makers, Oddtales, promise "a two-dimensional cyberpunk open world," with plenty of emergent elements and a gripping story.
-A Kickstarter is set to commence soon, with planned platforms being PC, Mac and PS4.
-Definitely one that I'll be keeping an eager beady on.
+A Kickstarter is set to commence soon, with planned platforms being PC, Mac, and PS4.

 NOT A HERO

 Not a Hero is a hyper-violent, super-fast pixel-art cover-shooter that plays a bit like Hotline Miami meets the old arcade version of RoboCop.
-There's a criminal underworld to deal with, and only one man to run the offensive against it – or, rather, a rabbit.
-You control one of nine assassin types, each given orders by "BunnyLord" – a time-travelling anthropomorphic animal who wants to run for mayor, obviously – to wipe out level after level of armed-to-the-teeth bad guys.
+There's a criminal underworld to deal with, and only one man to run the offensive against it—or, rather, a rabbit.
+You control one of nine assassin types, each given orders by "BunnyLord"—a time-traveling anthropomorphic animal who wants to run for mayor, obviously – to wipe out level after level of armed-to-the-teeth bad guys.
 There's blood.
 Lots and lots of blood.
 Delicious, pixelly blood.

 Not a Hero is a gleefully gory twist on modern shooters, nostalgic only in the sense that it taps the past for a frenetic present.
-It's not quite finished yet, but Roll7 are aiming for release on the 7th of May for PC, with PS4 and Vita ports a possibility before the year is out.
+It's not quite finished yet, but Roll7 are aiming for release on May 7 for PC, with PS4 and Vita ports a possibility before the year is out.